What to look for in a checking account

 Free, no-interest checking accounts work well for people who want to keep expenses and their minimum deposit low.
 However, if you want your money to work for you, opt for an interest-bearing checking account.
 From simple checking to high yield checking, these accounts typically require a higher minimum balance and sometimes have other requirements.

-At Consumers, you can choose from three types of checking accounts:
+At Consumers, you can choose from between these checking accounts.

 - Simple Checking — free when you agree to receive eStatements and have a minimum deposit of $25.* This is a no-interest account.